The Brayherds are coming to take back the Eightpoints

 The basic Bestigor costs 115 points, has 3 strength 4 damage 2/critical damage 4 attacks and 12 wounds.
 It also has access to the Triple ability Bestial Charge, which lets it do damage equal to the value of the ability dice roll to one enemy fighter when the Bestigor moves within 1 inch of that fighter.
 This makes the Bestigor a good all-round elite fighter on par with many of the elite fighters of the dedicated Chaos Warcry warbands.

-The Bestigor Leader costs 185 points, has 10 wounds more than the basic version, 1 extra attack and a critical damage of 5.
+The Bestigor Leader, the Gouge-Horn, costs 185 points, has 10 wounds more than the basic version, 1 extra attack and a critical damage of 5.
 This combined with the Bestial Charge ability and the Leader ability makes the Bestigor Leader another strong contender for your choice of warband leader – if you’re already planning on buying and fielding Bestigors, that is.

 He’s not the strongest or most versatile Leader across all of Warcry, but his abilities are good and he has the attack profile to put them to good use.